 Adult salmon return from the ocean to spawn in freshwater streams.
 Depending on the salmon species, adults are usually between three and five years old when they return to reproduce.
 Once they spawn, they usually die within a week.
 The adult salmon carcasses play a crucial role in the aquatic food web by providing essential nutrients to the stream.
 These nutrients feed plants and macro invertebrates which in turn feed young fish in the spring.
-The City of Bellingham Environmental Resources Division conducts spawning surveys in Baker, Squalicum, Whatcom, Padden, and Cemetery creeks.
+The City of Bellingham Natural Resources Division conducts spawning surveys in Baker, Squalicum, Whatcom, Padden, and Cemetery creeks.
 In fall and winter, spawning fish are monitored by walking surveys.
 In spring, out-migrating juvenile fish are monitored using smolt traps.

 Spawner surveys are conducted to better understand how, when and where salmon use our streams.
 This information allows the City to be a good steward of the salmon habitat that weaves throughout Bellingham.
 When conducting a survey, surveyors walk upstream while recording the number and species of live and dead fish.
 Surveyors also record the location of redds (nests) and determine which species made the redd.
 The surveys are conducted once every 7-10 days through the spawning season (September â€“ March).
 Surveys also assess potential blockages to fish passage.